Why aren't my loved ones represented on your site?

 Because you haven't sent us their obituaries yet.

 Okay, how can I send you the obituaries of my family and friends?

 Use email or our submission form.
 That way, we can just cut and paste the information and add it to the site.
 All obits are edited for length and content.
 There is certain information we don’t use on this site, so it’s edited out.

 What if I don't have a newspaper clipping or other obituary, but still want to get someone on your site?

-It's fine if you don't have an actual obituary on hand.
-Just write one yourself.
+It's fine if you don't have an actual obituary.
+Write one yourself.
 It doesn't even have to be a formal obituary; it can just be a collection of facts that we can draft an obit around.
-But do be as accurate as possible.
-Generally, we're looking for the death date, the name of the cemetery (or whether the person was cremated, body donated to science, and so forth), the name of the funeral home handling the services, date of birth...generally as much information as you can find.
-Please don't go overboard on the personal details (some obituaries can be terribly long).
-Even if your homemade obituary is very short, that's all right.
+But please be as accurate as possible.
+Generally, we're looking for the death date, the name of the cemetery (or whether the person was cremated, body donated to science, and so forth), the name of the funeral home handling the services, date of birth...as much information as you can find.
+Please don't go overboard on the personal details, though (some obituaries can be terribly long.)
+Even if your homemade obituary is quite short, that's all right.
 Some of our obits are only a couple of sentences long.
 PS: We reserve the right to edit everything.

 Do I have to be related to people I send you obits for, or can I send them for random people?

-You can send us the obits of people you've never met.
+You can send us the obits of people you haven’t met.
 No problem.
-We do it all the time.

 Hey, I saw a mistake on your site!

-Because we used to be based in Arkansas.
-That means that we had access to far more Arkansas obituaries via newspapers, libraries, oral history and other sources.
-However, rest assured that we handle obits from all 50 states.
-We've recently relocated to Florida, so we're getting a lot of Florida obituaries.
-We get more obits from some states than others.
+In some cases, it’s because we lived in these states.
+That means that we had access to far more obituaries via newspapers, libraries, oral history and other sources.
+In other cases, people from those states got involved with the site and sent obits.
+However, rest assured that we handle United States obits from all 50 states.

 Can you tell me what newspaper or other source a certain obit comes from?